opf/openproject/docs/installation-and-operations/installation/packaged/README.md

 [For a minimal nginx config, please see this gist](https://gist.github.com/seLain/375d16ccd4542e3727e97a7478187d3a) as as starting point.

+**Please note:** If you reconfigure the OpenProject application and switch to `skip`, you might run into errors with the Apache configuration file, as that will not be automatically remove.
+Please double-check you removed references to the `openproject.conf` if you do reconfigure.

 ## Step 4: SVN/Git integration server

 If you have selected to auto-install an Apache2 web server, you will be asked whether you want to install Git and Subversion repository support.
 In case you do not need it or when in doubt, choose **Skip** for both options.